kaloraat/kaloraat/README.md

-# ryan-cli
+# kaloraat

-## Helper tool for generating routes/controllers/models/auth in node and react projects
+## Helper tool for generating routes, controllers, models and authentication in node and react projects

 ### how to use